Summer Seminar Course Catalog

 Sunday, June 21, 6:30–9:30 p.m.

-This course provides students with a toolset to develop an effective newsletter for their club.
-It discusses the motivators to determine effective reflections for newsletter challenges and competitive publications.
+This course provides students with a tool set to develop an effective newsletter for their club.
+It discusses key motivators and how to reflect on newsletter challenges and competitive publications.

 Instructor: Phil Vitale, past president of the Albuquerque Coin Club